 The first step to budgeting until payday is to work out what money you actually have.

-Looking at your bank balance can be terrifying but burying your head in the sand and ignoring the problem is only going to make things worse.
+If you overspent during the Christmas break it can be tempting to avoid looking at the damage to your bank balance, but burying your head in the sand and ignoring the problem is only going to make things worse.

 Take the plunge, log onto your online banking and take a long, hard look at how much you have to work with.